 - Chief Compliance Officer (CCO) is a designated authority reporting to the Chief Ombudsperson of Dr. Reddy’s for the purpose of compliance with the Ombudsperson Policy.

-- Chief Ombudsperson is a designated Independent Director from the Board of Directors.
+- Chief Ombudsperson is a designated Independent Director from the Board of Directors of the Company.

-- Complainant means any employee, vendor or any other business associate raising a Concern under the purview of this Policy.
+- Complainant means any employee or third party raising a Concern under the purview of this Policy.

 Types of concerns:

-- ii.
-Breach of CoBE or any other policy of the Company
+- Breach of COBE or any other policy of the Company

-- iv.
-Illegal activity, improper conduct or unethical behavior
+- Illegal activity, improper conduct or unethical behavior

-- v.
-Corruption and bribery issues (either soliciting or offering a bribe)
+- Corruption and bribery issues (either soliciting or offering a bribe)

-- vi.
-Any kind of workplace harassment including sexual, physical, psychological or financial abuse or exploitation
+- Any kind of workplace harassment including sexual, physical, psychological or financial abuse or exploitation

 Raising of concerns: